dshavoc/aiml-assignment-5.1/README.md

 > Finding: It was concluded that the discretization of the data is not well-lent to a Pair Plot as all the data points stacked on one another.

 **Group Location by Acceptance**
 Location-related columns were selected, and the rows grouped by coupon acceptance.
-Each group was averaged, and a bar plot was generated.
+Each group was averaged and normalized, and a bar plot was generated.

 ![asdf](images/distance-direction-by-acceptance.png)